Frewacom/pywalfox/README.md

    The script runs in an infinite loop, so as long as the script does not crash when running it, the issues must lie elsewhere.

-If you encounter any other errors: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging#Troubleshooting
+If you encounter any other errors [this troubleshooting guide](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging#Troubleshooting
+) from Mozilla may be of use.

 ## Development setup
 ```bash